 - With a long knife, cut a several squares, about 1 1/2" wide, by cutting length wise and width wise.
 Brush all ends of the squares with egg white.

 - In a small bowl, add cheese, meat (if using) and enough pizza sauce to wet the mixture.

 - Using a wide knife or a pastry scraper, lift a square, add filling to center.
 (Add about 1/2 - 3/4 teaspoon filling.
 If your squares are larger than 1 1/2", add additional filling, but avoid edges for sealing.)
-Pick up another square, but with your fingers stretch the dough out a bit larger than the bottom half, so that it will be large enough to fit over the filling.
+Pick up another square, but with your fingers stretch the dough out a bit larger than the bottom half.
+(You want it to be be large enough to fit over the filling.)
 Add the top square to the bottom square and pinch all edges tightly closed.
 With a sharp knife, poke small holes in the top.
 (This prevents the filling from leaking through the seams.)

 - Place each gluten free pizza rolls on a parchment lined baking sheet.
 Bake at 325°F for 10 minutes.

-- Increase temperature to 375° and continue to bake for additional 10-15 minutes.
+- Increase temperature to 375° and continue to bake for an additional 10-15 minutes.